 16. Will the migration affect any changes that I have made to the development version of my existing English skill?

 No. We will not make any changes to the development or live versions of your English skill.

 17. What will be the state of my skill after migration has been completed?

 Once we've migrated your skill, the live and development versions of your existing English skill will continue to exist as-is.
 As part of the migration, we will create live and development versions of the target English variant in your skill based on the information from the existing live English version.

 18. What happens if I use the ASK CLI or SMAPI to deploy updates to my skill?

 The skill metadata and interaction models in the development console have been updated to support a new locale.
 Therefore if you try to use the

 ask deploy command to deploy updates to the previous version of your skill you will get this error: "The local stored [skill] eTag does not match the one on the server side".
 If you try to use the

-ask deploy --force command through CLI, you will not have the migrated locale on your server side.
+ask deploy --ignore-hash command (ASK CLI v2), you will not have the migrated locale on your server side.
 You must first use the

 ask clone -s SKILL_ID command to retrieve an updated version of the skill metadata and interaction models.
 You can then update your skill and use the